 The key to effectively managing coronavirus is vaccination.

-Currently, there are three vaccines authorized for use in the United States to prevent COVID-19.
+Currently, there are four vaccines authorized for use in the United States to prevent COVID-19.
 Other vaccines are being developed and are in various stages of the development and testing process.

 The introduction of vaccines to fight COVID-19 opens up the path to managing the deadly disease.
 And by choosing to be vaccinated, you can protect not only yourself and your family but your community as well.